← Back to compressor

 What is Storage+ best for?+

-Storage+ is best when you want a cloud Vault: saved exports, folders, share pages, ZIP downloads, and the ability to revisit files without recompressing.
+Storage+ is best when you want unlimited normal-use compression plus a cloud Vault: saved exports, folders, share pages, ZIP downloads, and the ability to revisit files without recompressing.

 Does Storage+ make compression faster?+